 Here’s a simple example.

-The lambda function and its requirements are in lambda/
+The lambda function and its requirements are in lambda/.

-is responsible for triggering a rebuild.
+A null_resource is responsible for triggering a rebuild.
 The trigger

 results together into a single string.
 Any time files are added, removed, or

-, the null resource is rerun.
+modified inside lambda/, the null resource is rerun.
 The provisioner removes

-any existing build result directory out/
+any existing build result directory out/, then installs the packages with

 pip, and copies source files into the build result dir.

-zips the output directory to be used with aws_lambda_function
+archive_file zips the output directory to be used with aws_lambda_function

 later.